ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

 program of pervasive surveillance (see [@?RFC7624]]).
 There are roughly three cases to consider:

-Single Organization PSDs (e.g., ".mil"):
+* Single Organization PSDs (e.g., ".mil")

-:  RUA reports based on PSD DMARC have the potential to contain information about emails related to entities managed by the organization.
+    RUA reports based on PSD DMARC have the potential to contain information about emails related to entities managed by the organization.
 Since both the PSO and the Organizational Domain Owners are common, there is no additional privacy risk for either normal or non-existent domain reporting due to PSD DMARC.

-Multi-organization PSDs that require DMARC usage (e.g., ".bank"):
+* Multi-organization PSDs that require DMARC usage (e.g., ".bank")

-:  Reports based on PSD DMARC will only be generated for domains that do not publish a DMARC policy at the organizational or host level.
+    Reports based on PSD DMARC will only be generated for domains that do not publish a DMARC policy at the organizational or host level.
     For domains that do publish the required DMARC policy records, the feedback reporting addresses of the organization (or hosts) will be used.
 The only direct risk of feedback leakage for these PSDs are for Organizational Domains that are out of compliance with PSD policy.
 Data on non-existent cousin domains would be sent to the PSO.

-Multi-organization PSDs (e.g., ".com") that do not mandate DMARC
+* Multi-organization PSDs (e.g., ".com") that do not mandate DMARC usage

-usage:
-:  Privacy risks for Organizational Domains that have not deployed DMARC within such PSDs can be significant.
+    Privacy risks for Organizational Domains that have not deployed DMARC within such PSDs can be significant.
 For non-DMARC Organizational Domains, all DMARC feedback will be directed to the PSO if that PSO itself has a DMARC record that specifies an RUA.
 Any non-DMARC Organizational Domain would have its Feedback Reports redirected to the PSO.
 The content of such reports, particularly for existing domains, is privacy sensitive.

 PSOs will receive feedback on non-existent domains, which may be similar to existing Organizational Domains.
 Feedback related to such